DC x Sonic the Hedgehog

-DC x Sonic the Hedgehog is a five-issue American crossover comic book miniseries, written by Ian Flynn, with art by Adam Bryce Thomas, and published by DC Comics.
-As a crossover between the Sonic the Hedgehog franchise and the DC Universe, it features Sonic the Hedgehog and his friends teaming up with the Justice League to defeat the New God Darkseid.
+DC x Sonic the Hedgehog is an American crossover comic book miniseries, written by Ian Flynn, with art by Adam Bryce Thomas, and published by DC Comics.
+It is a crossover between the Sonic the Hedgehog franchise and the DC Universe.
+The first miniseries (Note: The arc is referred to as Chaos Crisis in the interior pages.) was released in March 2025, and features Sonic the Hedgehog and his friends teaming up with the Justice League to defeat the New God Darkseid, with Sonic and friends eventually taking the roles of the League.
+The second miniseries, Metal Legion, was released in May 2026, and follows Sonic and his friends working with the League to battle against Doctor Eggman and the Legion of Doom.

 Publication history

-The collaboration between DC Comics and the Sonic the Hedgehog franchise was first teased on Batman Day in September 2024, with a short animation featuring Shadow the Hedgehog as Batman, before being confirmed during the Sonic Central broadcast that same month.
-The collaboration was to start with the DC x Sonic the Hedgehog comic book series, accompanied by merchandise, and last into 2026.
+The collaboration between DC Comics and the Sonic the Hedgehog franchise was first teased on Batman Day in September 2024, with a short animation featuring Shadow the Hedgehog as Batman animated by Tyson Hesse and Mariel Cartwright.
+During a Sonic Central broadcast that same month, Sega confirmed the collaboration was to start with the DC x Sonic the Hedgehog comic book series, accompanied by merchandise, and last into 2026.
 Ian Flynn, the head writer of the Archie and IDW Sonic comics, was hired as the writer of the series.
 The artist of the series, Adam Bryce Thomas, is also a regular artist of the Sonic comics.
+Jakks Pacific began releasing action figures based on the crossover in 2025.